MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/How-to-Configure-Protected-Accounts.md

 -   Renew user tickets \(TGTs\) beyond the initial 4\-hour lifetime

-To add users to the group, you can use [UI tools](http://technet.microsoft.com/library/cc753515.aspx) such as Active Directory Administrative Center \(ADAC\) or Active Directory Users and Computers, or a command\-line tool such as [Dsmod group](http://technet.microsoft.com/library/cc732423.aspx), or the [!INCLUDE[wps_2](includes/wps_2_md.md)][Add\-ADGroupMember](http://technet.microsoft.com/library/ee617210.aspx) cmdlet.
+To add users to the group, you can use [UI tools](http://technet.microsoft.com/library/cc753515.aspx) such as Active Directory Administrative Center \(ADAC\) or Active Directory Users and Computers, or a command\-line tool such as [Dsmod group](http://technet.microsoft.com/library/cc732423.aspx), or the Windows PowerShell[Add\-ADGroupMember](http://technet.microsoft.com/library/ee617210.aspx) cmdlet.
 Accounts for services and computers *should not* be members of the Protected Users group.
 Membership for those accounts provides no local protections because the password or certificate is always available on the host.

 > [!WARNING]
 > The authentication restrictions have no workaround, which means that members of highly privileged groups such as the Enterprise Admins group or the Domain Admins group are subject to the same restrictions as other members of the Protected Users group.
 If all members of such groups are added to the Protected Users group, it is possible for all of those accounts to be locked out.
 You should never add all highly privileged accounts to the Protected Users group until you have thoroughly tested the potential impact.

 Members of the Protected Users group must be able to authenticate by using Kerberos with Advanced Encryption Standards \(AES\).
 This method requires AES keys for the account in Active Directory.
-The built\-in Administrator does not have an AES key unless the password was changed on a domain controller that runs [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] or later.
+The built\-in Administrator does not have an AES key unless the password was changed on a domain controller that runs  Windows Server 2008  or later.
 Additionally, any account, which has a password that was changed at a domain controller that runs an earlier version of Windows Server, is locked out.
 Therefore, follow these best practices:

--   Do not test in domains unless **all domain controllers run [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] or later**.
+-   Do not test in domains unless **all domain controllers run  Windows Server 2008  or later**.

 -   **Change password** for all domain accounts that were created *before* the domain was created.
 Otherwise, these accounts cannot be authenticated.

--   **Change password** for each user before adding the account to the Protected Users group or ensure that the password was changed recently on a domain controller that runs [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] or later.
+-   **Change password** for each user before adding the account to the Protected Users group or ensure that the password was changed recently on a domain controller that runs  Windows Server 2008  or later.

 ### <a name="BKMK_Prereq"></a>Requirements for using protected accounts
 Protected accounts have the following deployment requirements:

--   To provide client\-side restrictions for Protected Users, hosts must run [!INCLUDE[winblue_client_2](includes/winblue_client_2_md.md)] or [!INCLUDE[winblue_server_2](includes/winblue_server_2_md.md)].
+-   To provide client\-side restrictions for Protected Users, hosts must run Windows 8.1 or  Windows Server 2012 R2 .
 A user only has to sign\-on with an account that is a member of a Protected Users group.
-In this case, the Protected Users group can be created by [transferring the primary domain controller \(PDC\) emulator role](http://technet.microsoft.com/library/cc816944(v=ws.10).aspx) to a domain controller that runs [!INCLUDE[winblue_server_2](includes/winblue_server_2_md.md)].
+In this case, the Protected Users group can be created by [transferring the primary domain controller \(PDC\) emulator role](http://technet.microsoft.com/library/cc816944(v=ws.10).aspx) to a domain controller that runs  Windows Server 2012 R2 .
 After that group object is replicated to other domain controllers, the PDC emulator role can be hosted on a domain controller that runs an earlier version of Windows Server.

--   To provide domain controller\-side restrictions for Protected Users, that is to restrict usage of NTLM authentication, and other restrictions, the domain functional level must be [!INCLUDE[winblue_server_2](includes/winblue_server_2_md.md)].
+-   To provide domain controller\-side restrictions for Protected Users, that is to restrict usage of NTLM authentication, and other restrictions, the domain functional level must be  Windows Server 2012 R2 .
 For more information about functional levels, see [Understanding Active Directory Domain Services \(AD DS\) Functional Levels](http://technet.microsoft.com/library/understanding-active-directory-functional-levels(v=WS.10).aspx).

 ### <a name="BKMK_TrubleshootingEvents"></a>Troubleshoot events related to Protected Users
 This section covers new logs to help troubleshoot events that are related to Protected Users and how Protected Users can impact changes to troubleshoot either ticket\-granting tickets \(TGT\) expiration or delegation issues.